Acorns, which come from the Oak Tree can be very toxic to horses and ponies - especially when they are still green.

 A Horse may show symptoms including staring coat, lack of appetite, blood in urine, abdominal pain and constipation followed by bouts of diarrhoea which may contain blood.

-It is best to remove oak trees from a pasture area used for grazing by horses.
+Unfortunatley it is best to remove any oak trees from a pasture area used for grazing by horses or ponies.

 There is no known antidote to acorn or oak poisoning.